 Sustainability occurs when three factors – Social justice, Environmental protection, and Economic viability – are in balance.
 These factors are often called the three pillars of sustainability.

 For our purposes, sustainable tourism can be defined as travel that is a positive experience for both the tourist and the local economy.
 Why is sustainable travel important?
-Sustainable tourism protects the environment and the cultural heritage, addresses climate change, minimizes plastics and waste, AND expands economic development in the area communities.
+Sustainable tourism protects the natural environments and the cultural heritage, addresses climate change, minimizes plastics and waste, AND expands economic development in the area communities.

-Is Sustainable travel the same as Eco Tourism?
+What is ecotourism?
+Is sustainable travel the same as ecotourism?

 The term eco-tourism was coined in the 1970s and is loosely defined as responsible travel in natural areas.
 Thus, eco travel is a type of sustainable travel, focused on nature.
 Promoting responsible eco travel in natural areas, e.g., safaris in Africa, or trekking in National Parks, is the most effective way to ensure that these natural areas, and the wildlife living there, will survive.

 Not all lodging, tours, or experiences, labeled “eco” are in fact sustainable.
 Check credentials and practices before booking to avoid your visit having negative impacts.

 Getting the Tourist to Travel Sustainably